 Activity trackers are a means to an end.
 As the saying goes, “Failure to prepare is preparing to fail.”
 The best way to reach any goal in life is to make a plan.
 Once you’ve made a plan, it is just as much about the journey as the end result.
 This is especially true when it comes to a fitness, weight-loss or training plan.

 You’ll want to measure and track your progress to make sure you’re putting in the work toward your goal each day.
 This is where activity trackers come in.
-Even better if you use a fitness tracker that helps you balance activity, exercise and rest.
+Even better if you use a fitness watch that helps you balance activity, exercise and recovery.

-In today’s modern world we have activity trackers to keep us constantly progressing toward our goal.
-Activity trackers are a great way to keep yourself accountable and they provide insight into key metrics for a healthy lifestyle including time spent in different physical activity intensities or sitting, steps, sleep, calories burned and many other indicators.
+Activity trackers can motivate you to keep progressing towards your fitness goals, keep yourself accountable and provide insight into key metrics for a healthy lifestyle, including time spent in different physical activity intensities or sitting, steps, sleep, calories burned and many other indicators.

 Remember that for important health benefits, you need at least